pshef/blog/pshef/content/posts/Logfile_dump_week5.md

 ## Saturday 02/05
 * Last day of studying.
 Beyond ready to just get this test over with.
 I will post an update separate from my weekly `Logfile_dump` posts.

+Got any questions or feedback?
+Feel free to reach out on [Twitter](https://twitter.com/pshef5)!